The equivariant model structure on cartesian cubical sets: Cylindrical model structures

 It is easily seen to have the stated classifying property (ii).
 It is a fibration as required by (i) provided that the map $\phi_{p_\epsilon}\colon \mathscr{TF}(p_\epsilon) \to \textup{Map}_{U \times U}(\pi_1^*\dot{U},\pi_2^*\dot{U}) \times_{U \times U} \pi_2^*\dot{U}$ is one.
 But this follows from Lemma \ref{lem:TFibpreservesfibrations}, since $\textup{fib}_f(b)$ is just the right Brown factor $p_\epsilon \colon B_{\textup{Map}_U(\pi_1^*\dot{U},\pi_2^*\dot{U})}\epsilon \fto \textup{Map}_{p_\epsilon}(\pi_1^*\dot{U},\pi_2^*\dot{U}) \times_{U \times U} \pi_2^*\dot{U}$, which is a fibration by Remark \ref{rmk:fibredbrownfactor}. \end{proof}

 By the construction just given, the fibration $(s,t) \colon \Eq(\dot{U}) \fto U\times U$ factors as follows:

-The contractible map classifier just constructed satisfies a ``realignment'' property of the following form inherited from realignment for $\mathscr{TF}$.
+The contractible map classifier just constructed satisfies a relative version of the relative acyclicity property of the following form inherited from relative acyclicity for $\mathscr{TF}$.

-\begin{lem} In a locally cartesian closed category with a cylindrical premodel structure satisfying the Frobenius condition, structured equivalences defined using a locally representable and relatively acyclic notion of fibred structure $\mathscr{TF}$ for trivial fibrations can be realigned along monomorphisms: the maps in the kernel pair lift against monomorphisms:
+\begin{lem} In a locally cartesian closed category with a cylindrical premodel structure satisfying the Frobenius condition, contractible map structures defined using a locally representable and relatively acyclic notion of fibred structure $\mathscr{TF}$ for trivial fibrations can be aligned along monomorphisms, in the sense that the kernel pair projections lift against monomorphisms:

 \end{lem} \begin{proof} By construction, the map $\upsilon$ is the pushforward of the classifier for trivial fibration structures.
 Since the notion of fibred structure $\mathscr{TF}$ is locally representable and relatively acyclic, by Lemma \ref{lem:loc-rep-rel-acyclic-kernel-pair} the maps in the kernel pair of $\phi_{p_\epsilon}$ lift against monomorphisms.
 Since monomorphisms are stable under pullback, this condition is stable under pushforward. \end{proof}